 - Low self-esteem and body image

 If you see these symptoms in your child, it’s worth doing further research and getting ready for a hard conversation.
-Once armed with the data, here’s a breakdown of how to approach your teenager and discuss ED.
+Once armed with the data, here’s a breakdown of how to approach your teenager and discuss eating disorders.

 Keep the Pressure Low